raadad/node-bustout/README.md

     require('bustout')(context);

 the context is a reference to the variables you want to inspect, or be able to execute.
+This can be accessed inside the repl as context.